harness/developer-hub/docs/code-repository/config-repos/rules.md

 ## CODEOWNERS

-A CODEOWNERS file declares the users and groups responsible for a repository or part of a repository.
+A CODEOWNERS file declares the users <!--and groups-->responsible for a repository or part of a repository.

 Harness Code associates CODEOWNERS with PRs if a CODEOWNERS file is present in the repo, but Harness doesn't automatically add them as reviewers.
 This is intended to prevent reviewer spam when a change impacts files that don't necessarily need review from all CODEOWNERS.
 You can request reviews from individual CODEOWNERS, if desired.
 If a CODEOWNER independently chooses to review a PR, Harness adds them as a reviewer for record keeping purposes, as is the case with any independent review.
 If you enabled the CODEOWNER branch rule (**Require review from code owners**), then CODEOWNERS are handled as a policy checked against PR reviewers; if none of the reviewers are CODEOWNERS, then merging is blocked.